LLNL/apollo/BUILD_INSTRUCTIONS.md

 `module swap -q intel/18.0.1 gcc/4.9.3`

-Other and more recent compilers may work, but can get caught on warnings or impost stricter rules which may trip you up.
+More recent compilers may work, but can get caught on warnings or impose stricter rules which may trip you up.

 ## Basic Installation Process